mscheifer/thefamilycookies/springerlie.md

 Melt the shortening in the microwave.

-In a separatae bowl, using an electric mixer, beat egg yolks until thick and light.
+In a separate bowl, using an electric mixer, beat egg yolks until thick and light.
 Pour in sugar slowly while continuing to beat.
 Pour in flour and baking powder mix 1/2 a cup at a time.
 Mix in milk aniseed salt and melted shortening.

 Grease baking sheets with crisco.